gitter-badger/smartdocs/source/mining.rst

 .. code-block:: bash

-    geth account new // Set-up ethereum account if you do not have one geth --rpc --rpccorsdomain localhost 2>> geth.log & ethminer -G  // -G for GPU, -M for benchmark tail -f geth.log
+    geth account new // Set-up SmartCash account if you do not have one geth --rpc --rpccorsdomain localhost 2>> geth.log & ethminer -G  // -G for GPU, -M for benchmark tail -f geth.log